Paris Plages, or Summer Paris Beaches

-Considering Paris is nowhere near the coast, the idea of creating beaches in Paris was rather unusual, yet started in 2002 the concept has expanded and now attracts even more people every year.
+Considering Paris is nowhere near the coast, the idea of creating summer Paris beaches was rather unusual, yet started in 2002 the concept has expanded and now attracts even more people every year.

 Although many places close during August and lots of people escape the hustle and bustle of the city, not everyone is so lucky to be able to venture off to the coast and have a relaxing holiday, although getting there used to cause major traffic problems, just trying to get out of Paris.

-This is due to the fact that another area was also set up on the Left Bank of the River Seine by the Port de la Gare and the Biblotheque Francois Mitterrand, and this is also close to the Piscine Josephine Baker floating swimming pool. along with the Dame de Canton, which is an authentic Chinese Junk boat that has a restaurant and is one of the unusual music venues in Paris.
+This is due to the fact that another area was also set up on the Left Bank of the River Seine by the Port de la Gare and the Biblotheque Francois Mitterrand, and this is also close to the Piscine Josephine Baker floating swimming pool. along with the Dame de Canton, which is an authentic Chinese Junk boat that has a restaurant and is one of the unusual Paris music venues.

-The Paris Plages Beaches in Paris continued to expand and in 2007 another area was transformed for this summer spectacular.
+Then again the Paris Plages and summer Paris Beaches continued to expand in 2007 to another area which was also transformed for this summer spectacular.
 It is located at the Bassin de la Villette, which is the largest artificial lake in Paris that links the Canal de l’Ourcq to the Canal Saint-Martin.

-Located in the 19th Arrondissement this is set up close to the Parc de la Villette and by the historical building and monument in Paris called La Rotonde de Ledoux, which is now a brasserie, bar and restaurant in Paris right by the Bassin de la Villette.
+Now this lake is located in the 19th Arrondissement and this is set up close to the Parc de la Villette with its historical building and Paris monuments like the La Rotonde de Ledoux, which is now a brasserie, bar and Paris restaurant right by the Bassin de la Villette.

-People who are on holiday in Paris during the Paris Plages event can also take advantage of lots of other activities that are organised in the different areas such as taking an aqua-gym class, playing beach volleyball, taking a tai-chi lesson or even borrowing books for free at the Bassin de la Villette event.
+So, today when people who are on a Paris holiday during the Paris Plages event can enjoy the summer Paris beaches and take advantage of lots of other activities that are organised in the different areas such as taking an aqua-gym class, playing beach volleyball, taking a tai-chi lesson or even borrowing books for free at the Bassin de la Villette event.

 But lazing in the sun is another major factor, where you can relax while your children build sandcastles, or perhaps in the shade of palm trees or under an umbrella is more to your liking, while you let the older children enjoy activities such as trampolines, beach games, the water jets for cooling down, a zip line, etc.